 What’s your process framework?

-Step 1: Start at the end of your process.
+1. Start at the very end of your process

 Once you’ve picked a process to hone in on, jump to the end – the point where a request has been delivered and everything is done.

-Step 2: List every task that needs to happen along the way.
-Include how long each step takes.
+2. List each task that needs to happen along the way

-Try moving backwards as you do this, to make sure you’re considering each task.
-We tend to forget those last-minute things towards the end!
+Try moving backwards as you do this, to make sure you’re considering all the pieces.
+Include who’s responsible for each task and estimates for how long they take.

-As the Systems Manager for my org, most list requests are within my power to deliver!
-But occasionally I’ll get an ask that goes beyond my querying abilities, and need to ask our data scientist for help.
+In my role, most list requests are within my power to deliver!
+But if an ask goes beyond what I can query, I’ll ask our SQL expert for help – which prolongs the timeframe.

 - The beginning of a process , when you need to confirm or document your deliverables

 - The end, when you confirm that what you’ve given them works